interlock-network/interlock-docs/whitepaper.md

 brainwave onto the network.
 The former policy might incentivize account-owners to engage in complex behaviors akin to tax-evasion and capital-flight.
-The latter policy seems more sensible and equitable, but this is one those things that will probably require extensive experimentation, before we can accept it as a *good idea*.
+The latter policy seems more sensible and equitable, but this is one of those things that will probably require extensive experimentation before we can accept it as a *good idea*.
 We suspect that the economics of sharing will motivate people to post a handful of links to things like their blogs, personal-websites, twitter-accounts, github-accounts, and aggregators using those specialized platforms for